 (Optional) Integrate with Splunk RUM

 Integrate with Splunk RUM so that you can automatically measure Web Vital metrics against your run results.
 Web vitals capture key metrics that affect user experience and assess the overall performance of your site.
-For more, see Splunk RUM metrics integration.
+For more, see Compare run results to Web Vitals with Splunk RUM.

 (Optional) Configure your application